How do I get a diagnosis?

 One starting point is to ask your family doctor, therapist, psychologist, or psychiatrist for a referral to an “autism diagnostic specialist”.
 At this time in history, you may find that the people you ask for help don’t agree you need assessment or they don’t have resources geared towards adults.
 Thank them and keep going.
 Only qualified specialists will be up to date with diagnostic protocol.
 They’re the ones who’ll say yay or nay regarding the classification of your neurodiversity.
 No one else.

-A crowd-sourced map of assessment services worldwide.
+A community-maintained map of assessment and counselling services worldwide.

 When you find someone, ask questions.
 You’re the one seeking assessment which means that you’re absolutely allowed to ask for specifics about the testing procedure such as location, duration, format, etc. You can ask whether they’ll want relatives to participate and ways you can make that happen.
 If you don’t have relatives, ask what your options are.
 You can ask how much it will cost and whether they’ll accommodate your payment needs.
 Ask anything you want until you’re comfortable with moving forward.
 And when you get the report, feel free to provide feedback and request changes.
 If something was misunderstood or misreported, they should be happy to make corrections.